Insulince/explain-k8s-generator/README.md

 ```
 (shortened for brevity)

-And if `pod.metadata` had any fields of type `Object`, we could 3`kubectl explain` those as well.
+And if `pod.metadata` had any fields of type `Object`, we could `kubectl explain` those as well.
 In fact, we can get a high level overview of everything in the `pod` resource with:

 `kubectl explain pods --recursive`